-Caring for Georgian veterans who bravely fought & sacrificed alongside U.S. troops
+Caring for Georgian veterans who bravely fought and sacrificed alongside US troops

 This project is fully funded.
 Thank you!

 With the help of our donors, Spirit of America provided $4,960 in funding to purchase 3 electric wheelchairs for wounded veterans in Georgia.

 This project is fully funded.
 THANK YOU!